-Waste Management NZ Ltd (Waste Management) operate a refuse transfer depot on Katere Road, New Plymouth (Figure 18).
+Waste Management NZ Ltd (Waste Management) operate a refuse transfer depot on Katere Road, New Plymouth (Figure 16).
 Activities on the site include the receipt and temporary storage of general refuse (non-hazardous solid waste).
 The site does not use or store any hazardous substances.
 Refuse is deposited onto a transfer pad on site by truck or from smaller bins.
 Sorting takes place into recyclables-glass cardboard and plastic.
 Most refuse is loaded onto a truck and driven to a landfill near Marton.

 The refuse storage area is usually cleared at the commencement of each day's activities, but on occasions there is excess refuse left within the storage area over night.
 This is the first refuse to be loaded the next morning.
-Empty used bins are stored on the wash pad which is connected to the New Plymouth District Council (NPDC) trade waste system.
+Empty used bins are stored on the wash pad which is connected to NPDC trade waste system.
 These bins are then washed with a water blaster and the runoff is directed to the trade waste system.
 Washed bins are then generally moved to the yard where they are stored until required in the future.

-Figure 18 Aerial view of Waste Management site and sampling location
+Figure 16 Aerial view of Waste Management site and sampling location

 Waste Management holds consent 10430-1 to discharge stormwater from a waste depot into an unnamed tributary of the Mangaone Stream.
-This consent contains nine conditions, eight of which are the standard special conditions as set out in Section 1.2.
+This consent contains nine conditions, eight of which are the standard special conditions as set out in section 1.2.
 Condition four sets out the discharge contaminant limits, including carbonaceous biochemical oxygen demand.
 A copy of the permit is attached to this report in Appendix I.

-Three routine compliance monitoring inspections were conducted at the site during the monitoring period to assess compliance with resource consent conditions.
-These inspections were conducted on 9 September 2021, 8 February 2022, and 9 May 2022.
+Two routine compliance monitoring inspections were conducted at the site during the monitoring period to assess compliance with resource consent conditions.
+These inspections were conducted on 19 April and 18 June 2023.